mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is a probability density function?
 What are the conditions for a function to be a probability density function?

 Continuous probability function is referred to as probability density function (pdf).
 It is a function of a continuous random variable, whose integral across an interval gives the probability that the value of the variable lies within the same interval.
+Unlike discrete random variable, the probability for a given continuous variable can not be specified directly; instead, it is calculated as an integral (area under curve) for a tiny interval around the specific outcome.

 The mathematical definition of a continuous probability function, $f(x)$, is a function that satisfies the following properties:

 * The probability that x is between two points a and b is